depicted-candela/stateless-mind/README.md

-for increased user experience, clone this repository and enjoy it in VS Code
+for increased user experience, clone this repository and enjoy the lectures with VS Code

 # Stateless Mind: Architecting Serverless Blueprints and Probabilistic Intelligence